goduphi/client-server/README.md

-# synchronous-client-server
+# synchronous & asynchronous-client-server

 After learning a little bit about how socket programming works in C, I decided to implement whatever knowledge I gained using a more modern language (C#).
+There are two implementations of the Sockets API: Synchronous & Asynchronous.

   ->  Written on Visual Studio 2019.
   ->  All of the code was written down based on documentation from Microsoft.